- When you interview applicants, asking the right questions is imperative to finding the best candidate.

 - It is also a great idea to ask at least a couple of unconventional questions to see how clever the applicants are and how they respond when they are caught off guard.

 When interviewing new talent for your business, you'll want to be as thorough and selective as possible.
-To get the best feel for your candidates, however, you have to get them to open up about topics ranging from their values to their intentions with your business.
+To get the best feel for your candidates, you have to get them to open up about topics such as their values and their intentions in potentially working for your business.
 We interviewed experts for their input on the matter.
-Here are must-ask questions every employer should ask potential employees, categorized by their overarching topic.
+Here are the questions every employer should ask potential employees.

 Questions about their values